Jeytery/ProjectE-packages/README.md

             "tasks": [
                 {
                     "data": {
                         "question": "Here you see question.
-Answer and tap blue arrow", "words": ["this is question tip", "tap on me"], "answer": "tap on me"
+Answer and tap arrow", "words": ["this is question tip", "tap on me"], "answer": "tap on me"
                     },